-The great news is that there’s a flexible health routine known as intermittent fasting (IF) that helps you reach your ideal weight without punishing the palate (too much).
-Additionally, IF confers a list of potential health benefits.
-Studies suggest that intermittent fasting leads to improved brain health, lower blood pressure, and longer life spans.
+The great news is that there’s a flexible health routine known as intermittent fasting (IF) that helps with weight loss without punishing the palate (too much).
+Additionally, intermittent fasting confers a list of potential health benefits.
+Studies suggest that intermittent fasting leads to improved brain health, lower blood pressure, reduced blood sugar and longer life spans.

 What is Intermittent Fasting?

 There are many versions of IF, so you can find one that suits your schedule, health, and willpower level.
 IF’s flexibility has encouraged some people to combine fasting with other diet plans (i.e., keto and paleo) for significant health improvements.

 The Most Popular Types of Intermittent Fasting

 IF is ultimately an umbrella term, referring to fasting routines with varying levels of difficulty.
 It takes time to progress through the different types of IF as your body adapts to the lifestyle changes.
 There’s no need to rush through the process, and it’s critical to “listen to your body” and work out the most effective action plan without straining your health.

 As its term suggests, alternate day fasting requires you to restrict calories one day and eat normally the next.
 It’s beneficial to speak with a dietitian to discuss and determine the optimal number of calories you need to function at your best.
 Unfortunately, the alternate fasting method requires tremendous self-discipline, and it might be tempting to binge on non-IF days, which jeopardizes the entire process!

 Fast Diet / 5:2 Method

 THe 5:2 method is an IF plan made famous by journalist Michael Mosley, the fast diet works similarly to alternate-day fasting but goes easier on the body.
 With the Fast diet, you’ll consume normally for two out of five days a week while restricting calories for the remainder.
 You might choose to have your non-fasting days over the weekend as you head for outings with your family and friends—it’s less restrictive, and everyone can enjoy a good time without counting those calories!

 Leangains Protocol / 16/8 Method